straumandi/iSchedule/README.md

 # iSchedule

-iSchedule is a scheduling application that allows users to manage their courses, rooms, and schedules.
-It provides a user-friendly interface built with Java Swing for creating and organizing course schedules, making it easy to keep track of class timings, room assignments, and student enrollments.
+iSchedule is a full-stack scheduling application that allows users to manage their courses, rooms, and schedules.
+It provides a user-friendly interface built with Thymeleaf for creating and organizing course schedules, making it easy to keep track of class timings, room assignments, and student enrollments.

 ## Features